emacsorphanage/helm-css-scss/README.md

 According to [Google HTML/CSS Style Guide](http://google-styleguide.googlecode.com/svn/trunk/htmlcssguide.xml#CSS_Quotation_Marks), it says Do not use quotation marks in `url()`.
 But URLs like "http://..." and Data URL schemes which including "//" break the syntax of css-mode and scss-mode so helm-css-scss also affected.

-It no problem if you wrap those with single or double quotation.
+It's no problem if you wrap those with single or double quotation.

 ### Anything.el